Best AI Architecture Patterns for Logistics Systems

 Who This Guide Is For

-It is most relevant if:
+It is especially relevant if:

-“Should we add AI?”
+• “Should we add AI?”

-“What type of AI feature actually makes sense?”
+• “What type of AI feature actually makes sense?”

-this guide provides a structured approach.
+this guide provides a structured way to think through those decisions.

 What a “Good AI Feature” Actually Means